 Available in a wide variety of shapes, Yews are a wonderful plant to give balance to your shade garden design.
 Long-lived and easy care, these workhorses are popular for good reason.
 Generally hardy in Zones 4 - 7.

-Call our plant experts at 888-864-7663 if you have questions about plants that will work in your design.
-Or, try your local Ag Extension office, where they'll know the ins and outs of your local climate.
+If you have questions, it's always a good idea to try your local Ag Extension office, where they'll know the ins and outs of your local climate.
 Enjoy!